vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 :::

 ## Google Pay configuration

 To enable Google Pay, you have to add a new payment method in Adyen's dashboard.
-Then add `paywithgoogle` to the `availablePaymentMethods` array in `nuxt.config.js`:
+Then, in the `nuxt.config.js` file add `paywithgoogle` to the `availablePaymentMethods` array:

 ```js
 // nuxt.config.js
 export default {
   modules: [
     ['@vsf-enterprise/adyen/nuxt', {